 Thank you for your interest in Hungry Owl Project nesting boxes.
-We sell four types of nesting boxes, box plans (if you'd like to build your own) and have options to help you with just about every aspect of owl boxes.
-We offer services such as owl box installation, box cleaning and complete management programs for vineyards, ranches, HOAs, schools, and private residences.
+We sell nesting boxes for a number of different birds, owl box plans, and have options to help you with just about every aspect of owl boxes.
+We offer services such as owl box installation, box cleaning and nesting box consultations for vineyards, ranches, HOAs, schools, and private residences.
 Additionally, we are a non-profit.
 When you support Hungry Owl Project you support our work to protect owls and our shared environment.

 Why Nesting Boxes?

 Owls do not build their own nests.
 Many owls simply use the old nests of hawks, ravens, and other birds.
 However, there are several species of owls that nest in cavities.
 Cavity nesting owls are the ones that can be attracted with nesting boxes.
 A nesting box can provide an excellent place to nest, especially with habitat loss diminishing the amount of safe, natural nesting sites available.
 Considering that a single Barn Owl family can consume up to 3,000 rodents in a four month breeding cycle, nesting boxes can be a win-win scenario for property owners and owls alike.

 The most common owls that people build boxes for are Barn Owls and Screech Owls, but there are many other owls and birds that will readily nest in a box, such as: Saw-Whet Owls, Barred Owls, the American Kestrel (North America's smallest falcon) and more.

 When Nesting Boxes are Appropriate

 First and foremost, there can be no rodenticides (rodent poison) used on a property while owl boxes are installed.
 If rodenticides have been used (inside or outside), please stop immediately and remove them.
 Boxes can then be installed after three months of none-use.
 Rodenticides are ultimately counterproductive and are incredibly destructive to wildlife.